-The year 2017 is my 10th as an illustrator, so here I've compiled 50 pearls of wisdom to help fellow illustrators.
+After 10 years working as an illustrator, I've compiled 50 pearls of wisdom to help fellow illustrators.
 For a while I've been thinking about what I've learned on that journey, and how I can communicate it.
-I'm not a writer, so like with many other things I needed to find a way of working first.
+I'm not a writer, so like with many other things, I needed to find a way of working first.

 For more than half a year I jotted down my thoughts as one-liners while working on illustration jobs.
 I collected a list, covering a range of facts, simple observations, bold statements and hyperbole.